tngo0508/tngo0508.github.io/_posts/2026-3-6-tdd-unit-testing.md

 TDD is a software development process where you write tests **before** you write the actual code.
 It follows a simple, repetitive cycle known as the **Red-Green-Refactor** cycle.

 ### The Red-Green-Refactor Cycle
-1.  **🔴 RED (Fail):** Write a small test for a specific requirement that doesn't exist yet.
+1.  **RED (Fail):** Write a small test for a specific requirement that doesn't exist yet.
 Run it, and watch it fail (because the implementation isn't there).
-2.  **🟢 GREEN (Pass):** Write the *minimal* amount of code necessary to make the test pass.
+2.  **GREEN (Pass):** Write the *minimal* amount of code necessary to make the test pass.
-3.  **🔵 REFACTOR (Improve):** Clean up the code while keeping the tests passing.
+3.  **REFACTOR (Improve):** Clean up the code while keeping the tests passing.
 This ensures your design stays clean without breaking functionality.

 ---